charmed-kubernetes/bundle/README.md

 - Kubernetes (automating deployment, operations, and scaling containers)
   - Three node Kubernetes cluster where each unit is a master and a node.
   - TLS used for communication between nodes for security.
-  - ZFS used as a docker datastore for resilience and performance.
+  - ZFS used as a datastore for resilience and performance.
 - Etcd (distributed key value store)
-  - Three node cluster for reliability
+  - Three node cluster for reliability.
 - Elastic stack
    - Two nodes for ElasticSearch
    - One node for a Kibana dashboard